What Is Aromatherapy?

 There are intriguing myths and folklore associated with aromatherapy and essential oils.
 Essential oils—the fragrant, concentrated liquids extracted from the flowers, leaves, roots, bark, and fruit of an aromatic plant—are the main ingredients in aromatherapy treatments.
 There are many, many essential oils ranging from spices and herbs to fruit extracts and florals.
 Each oil has a unique scent and properties that can be applied to many different conditions.
-Here are some popular essential oils and the common uses for them:
+Here are some popular essential oils and the common uses and benefits for them:

 - Eucalyptus: Eucalyptus is purifying and invigorating and is often used in topical preparations.

 - Ginger: Ginger can be used to stimulate the appetite and relieve headaches.